evkx/evkx.github.io/content/models/skoda/enyaq_iv/Enyaq_iV80/_index.md

 - Adaptive Cruise control.

-With the Assistantpackage plus  level 2 system, you get additional driving automation features to the ones listed above.
+With the MAX  level 2 system, you get additional driving automation features to the ones listed above.
 - Cruise control.
 - Autosteer: keeps the car in your lane and slows down if needed in traffic.
 The system limits how long you can drive without touching the steering wheel.
 - Automatic parallel parking. (optional)